-Level 1 Quoted prices in active markets for identical assets or liabilities at the measurement date.
-Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active near the measurement date; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities at their carrying value, which approximates fair value due to the short time to the expected receipt or payment date.
-Our cash equivalents and restricted cash are classified within Level 1 of the fair value hierarchy because they are valued based on quoted market prices in active markets.
-As of January 31, 2020, the fair value of our money market funds was \$137,677.
-There were no financial instruments in the Level 2 or Level 3 categories as of January 31, 2020.
+- Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active near the measurement date; or other inputs that ar - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-Financial instruments consist of cash equivalents, restricted cash, accounts receivable and accounts payable.
-Cash equivalents and restricted cash are stated at fair value.
-Accounts receivable and accounts payable are stated
+Financial instruments consist of cash equivalents, marketable securities, accounts receivable, derivative financial instruments, and accounts payable.
+Marketable securities and derivative liabilities are stated at fair value.
+Cash equivalents, accounts receivable and accounts payable are stated at their carrying value, which approximates fair value due to the short time to the expected receipt or payment date.